Teriks/TGMiner/README.rst

     tgminer-markov chainfile.json

-    # Try to generate a random message between X and Y characters long
+    # Try to generate a random message with a max length of 500 words

-    # These parameters are optional, but must always be specified together
+    tgminer-markov chainfile.json --max-words 500

+    # Keep generating text until 500 words have been generated

-    tgminer-markov chainfile.json --min-length 100 --max-length 500
+    tgminer-markov chainfile.json --max-words 500 --repeat

     # Generate a chain with an alternate word state size